jmorris-uk/openmc_workshop/README.md

 # Fusion Neutronics workshop with OpenMC
-A selection of resources for learning openmc with particular focus on simulations relevant for fusion energy.
+A selection of resources for learning OpenM with particular focus on simulations relevant for fusion energy.

 There are a few slides introducing the workshop https://slides.com/shimwell/neutronics_workshop